zpalexander/interview-questions/README.md

 #### 2. Front-end Performace

-How do you optimize the front-end performance of a JavaScript web application?
+How would you go about optimizing the front-end performance of a JavaScript web application?

 [See a sample answer](solutions/general/frontend-perf.md)